Responsible

 Is science precise, accurate, and authoritative?

 Because we often associate science with technology and engineering, we often think of it being very rigid, precise, and authoritative.
 This isn't necessarily true.
 While science attempts to measure things as accurately as possible, it recognizes that every measurement has some inaccuracy associated with it.
 Often an error range is included when scientists or engineers describe a measurement.
 Science also deals with probabilities - a certain treatment makes it more likely for someone to recover from a disease, but there is usually no guarantee.
-While scientific experts may seem imposing and authoritative, it is reality, and not a person's credentials, that determines what is true.
+While scientific experts may seem imposing and authoritative, the good ones recognize that there are always limits on what they know.
+Unlike many people in other professions, scientists usually discuss their findings cautiously, as in "Our research indicates that so-and-so might be the case, but more research is needed to confirm this."
+This is in contrast to people promoting or selling things, who always speak as if they have total confidence.

-One area in which good science needs to be precise is in the statements of its claims.
+One area in which good science has to be precise is in the way its claims are stated.
 They must be clear and unambiguous.
-It must be clear what evidence would tend to confirm or deny any hypothesis, and what we should expect to happen if the statement is true.
-The meaning of a scientific claim must not be a matter of judgment by the listener.
+It should be clear what evidence would tend to confirm or deny any claim, and what we should expect to happen if the claim is true.
+The meaning of a scientific claim must not be a matter of judgment by the user.
+If it were, the evidence might not support what the user thinks it does.

 Need for firm foundations

-Generally science deals with universal truths that might be of value to people all over the world and for many years in the future.
-Often scientific knowledge is essential as a foundation for building new knowledge in the future.
-The penalty for false knowledge is great - many people are affected and progress is prevented.
+Generally science deals with universal principles that might be of value to people anywhere the world and for many years in the future.
+The scientific knowledge we have now is essential as a foundation for making new discoveries later on.
+The penalty for false knowledge is great - many people can be affected and progress is impeded.

 Why some sciences progress faster than others